Apply

 Application Questions

-How Can I be a Competitive Applicant?
-What are my Chances of Being Admitted?
+How can I be a competitive applicant?
+What are my chances of being admitted?

 Please see our minimum requirements and criteria to be considered a competitive applicant.
 Generally, our competitive applicants are very strong in all components of their application, including grades, test scores, statement of purpose, and recommendation letters.
 Most competitive applicants have additional advanced math courses beyond the listed prerequisites.
 Note, however, every year we decline admission to many highly qualified applicants due to the competitiveness of the applicant pool and number of available spots.
-As such, we are unable to respond to requests to estimate an applicant's chance of being admitted to our program.
+We are unable to respond to requests to estimate an applicant's chance of being admitted to our program.

 We receive approximately 350 applications each year; about 60% for the PhD program and the remainder for the masters programs.
 Acceptance numbers for each degree program vary each year depending on the applicant pool and availability of space and resources, but has been about 25% of all applications.

-Can I Apply to More than One Program?
-Are PhD Applicants Considered for the MS?
+Can I apply to more than one program?
+Are PhD applicants considered for the MS?

 Please see the General Requirements section of our Application Instructions page.

-I'm not Sure if I Have Enough Courses or Credits to Meet the Prerequisites.
+I'm not sure if I have enough courses or credits to meet the prerequisites.

 See our section on multivariate calculus/accelerated/AP courses and missing prerequisites on our Admissions Requirements page.

-Where can I Take Courses to Fulfill the Prerequisites?
-When Should I Take Them?
+Where can I take courses to fulfill the prerequisites?
+When should I take them?

 See our missing prerequisites section on our Admissions Requirements page.
 Due to the large number of local and online institutions that offer math courses, we do not maintain a list of recommended institutions or courses besides the mentioned probability course.
 To be a competitive applicant, the majority should be completed prior to applying, and any missing prerequisite should be in the process of being completed while you are applying.
 These cannot be completed after starting the program.

-Can the GRE or TOEFL be Waived due to Prior Degrees or Work Experience?
-If I will be Graduating with a U.S. Degree, do I Need to Take the TOEFL?
+Can the GRE or TOEFL be waived due to prior degrees or work experience?
+If I will be graduating with a U.S. degree, do I need to take the TOEFL?

 GRE scores are strictly optional but can be included if applicants feel it will help us understand their application.
 If GRE scores are included, applicants should include a short explanation of why they have been included.